South African folk music and AIDS: The Siphithemba Choir Group

 The Siphithemba Choir Group is a group that was founded in 1997 in Durban, South Africa by the McCord Mission Hospital.
 Their name, particularly the root word "-ithemba" translates to the word "hope" in English and its meaning originates from the Xhosa tribe.

 For some background about the practice, the McCord Hospital was founded by Dr. James McCord who was a missionary of the American Congregational Church in 1909.
 The choral group was later involved in providing a mental health resource for HIV/AIDS patients at the McCord Mission Hospital when about 70% of the patients receiving care were HIV/AIDS positive.

 Siphithemba's music focused on folk music originating from the Zulu tribe that resided in South Africa during the colonial era as well as gospel music with an emphasis on Christian beliefs.
 The type of folk music genre that they had done the most in their performances was called Maskanda which was a type of folk music that was performed by the Zulu tribe.
 The Siphithemba Choir even rearranged some of the songs done by the artist Enoch Sontonga and even composed some of their own music and their songs had specialized in a call and response format where soloists and performers were allowed to improvise on some pieces of the music.
 The Siphithemba Choir had performed at the Zimbalwi Lodge, which is located in Durban on July 29, 2007 where the McCord Mission Hospital had organized a cocktail party and invited the group to come and perform for them.
-They had decided to perform at this location because there were was an influential HIV/AIDS research expert who was a professor at Harvard University named Bruce Walker.
+They had decided to perform at this location because there was an influential HIV/AIDS research expert who was a professor at Harvard University named Bruce Walker.
 The Siphithemba Choir performed two Zulu tribe songs called "Isiyalo" and "Ikhalaphi," and in English the songs titles mean "Advice" and "From Whence the Cry."

 Music style and group controversies

 Whenever the music group had performed in South Africa they used drums in their music pieces.
-However, when the choir was invited to perform at the Conference for Retroviruses and Oppourtunistic Infections in Boston, the event would not allow them to perform with their drums.
+However, when the choir was invited to perform at the Conference for Retroviruses and Opportunistic Infections in Boston, the event would not allow them to perform with their drums.
 This controversy led to interviews with the McCord Hospital.
 The Siphithemba Choir decided to incorporate drums into some of their pieces because it allowed for a more spiritual aspect of their music.
 However, to some people the drum was believed to have represented a form of grassroots education, where some believed that it went against the religious values of the McCord Mission Hospital.